 Lasek Eye Surgery

-I get so excited when I talk about this procedure that changed my life completely and is to date the best thing I did while living in South Korea!
+I get so excited when I talk about this eye surgery that changed my life completely.
+To date, it is the best thing I did while living in South Korea!

 Being an extremely active person, wearing glasses and contact lenses was not only a hassle but also a financial stress.